You've Got a Friend (Andy Williams album): Reception

 William Ruhlmann of AllMusic notes "The arrangements closely followed those of the original recordings; the difference was that the voice on the track was Williams', not Michael Jackson's or Karen Carpenter's.
 But such soft rockers of the early '70s were more palatable to middle-of-the-road audiences than some of the ones from the '60s".

 Billboard magazine wrote, "In what may be one of his finest and most commercial packages of all time, Williams has a chart winner in this delightful program.
 Along with his new single, 'A Song for You', he turns in exceptional treatments of Carole King's 'You've Got a Friend', Kris Kristofferson's 'Help Me Make It Through the Night', and Nichols-Williams's 'Rainy Days and Mondays'."

 Cashbox enjoyed "his respects to Carole King via versions of 'It's Too Late' and 'You've Got A Friend,' and a Motown mood for 'Never Can Say Goodbye' and 'I'll Be There'.

+Both The Encyclopedia of Popular Music and AllMusic gave the album a three-star ratings.